karthik235689/Crop-Doctor/README.md

 3. Training

-   The model was trained by using variants of above layers mentioned in model building and by varying hyperparameters.
+   The model was trained on total dataset size of 80000 images by using variants of above layers mentioned in model building and by varying hyperparameters.
 The best model was able to achieve 98.42% of test accuracy.

 4. Testing